-- Single-Family Homeowner Reconstruction: up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the pre-disaster value. - Mobile Home Replacement: up to \$198,500 per applicant for mobile home replacement. - Site Conditions: up to meet housing elevation requirements and critical site conditions. - Optional Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
+- Single-Family Homeowner Reconstruction: up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the pre-disaster value. - Mobile Home Replacement: up to \$198,500 per applicant for mobile home replacement. - Site Conditions: up to meet housing elevation requirements and critical site conditions. - Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021.
+Substantial Amendment 8 to the Action Plan removed all housing grant limits. - Optional Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
 This assistance is provided to households who are not able to re-enter their homes due to construction.
 Due to COVID-19 and the Governor of West Virginia issuing a Stay at Home Order on March 24^{th,} 2020 the Program may provide additional rental assistance to applicants.
 A decrease in construction supplies and labor force has prolonged applicants being out of their home waiting for construction complete.
-Applicants may submit to the WVDO a request for an additional assistance by: - o Providing documentation of expenditures from the optional relocation assistance - Submitting current lease agreement - o Submitting a monthly verification from landlord for direct payments
+Applicants may submit to the WVDO a request for an additional assistance by: - Providing documentation of expenditures from the optional relocation assistance - Submitting current lease agreement - Submitting a monthly verification from landlord for direct payments